-First day is devoted to an gentle introduction to Python and is taught by Dr.Jessica Leung, Faculty of Business of Economics, Monash University.
-Doctor Leung is a Lecturer in Business Analytics, specialising in management science, optimisation, machine learning, and data science.
+The first day is devoted to a gentle introduction to Python and is taught by Dr.Jessica Leung, Faculty of Business and Economics, Monash University.
+Dr Leung is a Lecturer in Business Analytics, specialising in management science, optimisation, machine learning, and data science.
 She is also an associate investigator at the ARC Industrial Transformation Training Centre in Optimization Technologies, Integrated Methodologies, and Applications (OPTIMA).
 She is a co-author of the popular Python Language Companion to Efficiency and Productivity Analysis.

-Second day is devoted to production theory and data envelopment analysis and is taught by Professor Valentin Zelenyuk, School of Economics, University of Queensland.
+The second day is devoted to production theory and data envelopment analysis and is taught by Professor Valentin Zelenyuk, School of Economics, University of Queensland.
 Professor Zelenyuk is a former ARC Future Fellow and an elected member of the Conference on Research in Income and Wealth (CRIW) group of the National Bureau of Economic Research (NBER).
 He is a founding member of the International Society for Efficiency and Productivity Analysis (ISEaPA).
 His research focuses on economic theory of production, econometric estimation and applications.
 He has co-authored over 70 publications in such leading journals as Operations Research and Journal of Econometrics, and a book with Robin Sickles, Rice University, titled "Measurement of productivity and efficiency: theory and practice".

-Third day is devoted to stochastic frontier analysis is taught by Professor Artem Prokhorov, Discipline of Business Analytics, University of Sydney.
+The third day is devoted to stochastic frontier analysis is taught by Professor Artem Prokhorov, Discipline of Business Analytics, University of Sydney.
 Professor Prokhorov is a fellow of the Centre interuniversitaire de recherche en économie quantitative (CIREQ) at University of Montreal, Canada.
 He is a founding member of the International Society for Efficiency and Productivity Analysis (ISEaPA).
-His research interests are in the field of theoretical and applied econometrics, with applications in business, finance, risk management, labour and health economics, and have intersections with statistical machine learning and highdimensional statistics.
+His research interests are in the field of theoretical and applied econometrics, with applications in business, finance, risk management, labour and health economics, and have intersections with statistical machine learning and high-dimensional statistics.
 He has published in such leading journals as Journal of Econometrics and European Journal of Operational Research and has consulted widely for business and government.
 He is the author of a new book titled "Efficiency and Productivity Analysis: Using Copulas in Stochastic Frontier Models".
-Day 1 (7 November 2024): Introduction to Python for Productivity and Efficiency Analysis, by Jessica Leung, Monash University